Miouyouyou/matrix-coturn-docker-setup/README.md

 This repository contains files to "quickly" setup a Matrix Synapse server.
-It's not a push-button though, since Synapse configuration is kind of a pain to setup...
-But in 3 commands you should be ready to go !

 Note that more complex setups can be done using [Ansible](https://github.com/atb00ker/ansible-matrix-synapse)